mguerrero1995/Encryptable/README.md

 ---

+**Note on Windows Defender:** Due to the nature of this application involving encryption libraries, some users have reported that Windows flags Encryptable as a potential virus/malware.
+We assure you that Encryptable does not contain any malware.
+If you face this issue, you can exclude the directory you extract the files to from Windows Defender scans.
+Here's how:

+1. Open the **Windows Security** app by clicking on the shield icon in the taskbar or searching for it in the start menu.
+2. Go to **Virus & threat protection**.
+3. Under "Virus & threat protection settings", click on **Manage settings**.
+4. Scroll down and click on **Add or remove exclusions** under the "Exclusions" section.
+5. Click on **Add an exclusion** and select **Folder**.
+6. Browse to and select the directory where you extracted the Encryptable files.

+By following these steps, Windows Defender will not scan the specified directory, and you can run Encryptable without any issues.

+---
 ## Future Features

 We aim to continually evolve Encryptable to meet user demands and enhance functionality.
 Here are some prospective features we are considering for future versions:

 - **Multiple Account Support:** Introduce an account system to facilitate batch encryption/decryption processes through a single login password, negating the need to enter a password for each batch.
 Initially, this feature will be local only.
+- **Directorly/Folder Level Batch Encryption:** Encrypt entire directories and/or subdirectories as a batch.
+- **Advanced Configurations:** Allow users to set advanced configurations when encrypting/decrypting, such as only encrypting specific file types or skipping certain file types, multiple iteration encryption, etc..
 - **Cloud Support:** Extend the functionality to support cloud services, enabling users to encrypt/decrypt files across different devices and integrate with popular cloud storage solutions like Dropbox and Google Drive.
 - **Modernized GUI:** Update and modernize the appearance of the interface to improve the user experience.
 - **Optional Write Destination:** Allow users to choose a specific destination where the encrypted/decrypted files will be saved.